mijuanmontalvo/GoldenBites/README.md

 ##  Task list

-To develop this project, a task list was created in a {github project](https://github.com/users/mijuanmontalvo/projects/10/views/1)
+To develop this project, a task list was created in a [github project](https://github.com/users/mijuanmontalvo/projects/10/views/1)